-On our own we can’t hold water, but when we surrender to Christ to Jesus, He will quench our spiritual thirst and will pour out a river of living water through our life, making us a blessing to God and others.
+On our own we can’t hold water, but when we surrender to Christ Jesus, He will quench our spiritual thirst and will pour out a river of living water through our life, making us a blessing to God and others.

 God delights in supplying you with wisdom, love, peace, joy, intimacy, and hope.
 He is willing to guide you at every turn.
 God penetrates hearts, not programs.
 That’s what intimacy is all about, and it is what we are called to pass on to others.

 Don’t rely on the broken cistern of religious performance; remove the dam and grow in a personal relationship with God.
-A fountain of Living Water will flow from your inmost being.
+A fountain of living water will flow from your inmost being.